 My Year-Round Workout Socks

 I adore my Hue Air Sport crew socks.
 They are so comfortable, stay put, and fit wonderfully.
 They are not too thick or too thin, and they really seem to deter moisture.
 I use the white version with my lighter color running shoes, and the black version with my darker running shoes.
 They’re 37% cotton, 37% rayon, 24% nylon, 1% spandex, and 1% polyester.

 I love Sweaty Betty and Athleta’s outerwear.
 Right now I am hysterical about the Athleta Canopy Parachute Jacket — it is absurdly chic for sportswear and made of recycled nylon.
 I am also enjoying the Expedition Hike Shell in periwinkle (also made of recycled nylon).
 I use both of these jackets for walking, hiking, or casual wear.
 I don’t actually run or do vigorous workouts in them — that seems a bit odd to me.

 My Year-Round Workout Underwear

-I don’t shut up about Hanky Panky’s original rise organic cotton thong.
-I wear this all the time and love working out in them as well.
+I don’t shut up about Hanky Panky’s original rise organic cotton thongs.
+I wear them all the time and love working out in them as well.
+(See my full Hanky Panky review, here).
 If I don’t feel like wearing a thong for some reason, I wear my Gap cotton bikini briefs.
 Both of these styles of underwear absorb all my sweat, leaving my skin relatively dry, which oddly enough is the exact opposite of panties intended for sports.
 I am flabbergasted how companies advertise sports underwear as a “wicking” garment when they seem to create and hold in more moisture.
 It’s gross and I don’t understand it.